 The result of that big read is a manuscript that looks something like this:

-This set of pages had more notes than average, but every page has a fair share of commentary from me.
+This set of pages had more notes than average, but every page has commentary from me.
 I avoid rewriting as I read, focusing instead on giving myself as much advice and input for the actual rewrite, which happens later.
 There are many different kinds of suggested changes I note for myself:

 - Trivial typos, phrase changes, and line edits.
 If I catch something quickly I’ll suggest a change, but otherwise I’ll mark it with a question mark or circle.

 - Sentences or paragraphs that are redundant.
 If it reads redundant to me, it definitely will to a reader.
 I edit harshly.
 Having a complete first draft makes this easy, since I know no single paragraph matters as much to readers as it might to me.